hoangsvit/eplus.dev/clzb3ptnl000808la32nh2qr0.md

     * System failures or other issues.

-    * How long it takes for a particular part of a system to return a result.
+    * <mark>How long it takes for a particular part of a system to return a result.</mark>

     * How close to capacity a system is.